alpernebbi/git-annex-adapter/README.rst

 Notes
 -----
 - Since the initial focus was on metadata functionality of git-annex, many other commands are not yet implemented.
-- Some git calls are also implemented, but git-annex calls are independent from them.
-Don't rely on these.
 - The ``key`` and ``file`` metadata fields are used internally, so they don't represent actual metadata.
 - Metadata that ends with ``lastchanged`` are git-annex internal timestamps.
 They are ignored when iterating fields.
 - ``metadata()``, ``keys()``, ``files()``, ``fields()`` functions are cached assuming there won't be external changes.